February 19, 2022

 Types of Injuries Sustained from a Fall

 The injuries that can result from a fall at a construction site range from strains and sprains to broken bones and bruised internal organs to death.
 As the distance of the fall increases, so does the potential for serious and multiple injuries.
-Death can also occur as the result of a fall.
+Death can also occur as a result of a fall.

 Call us at Waldman Legal for help with injuries sustained on a construction site.